Be cool if it were.

 Wouldn't it be magical if “they” could take back ALL of the zillions of markers, chop them up and make new little markers?

-• Or to put it in Sanitized-Speak: Converting Plastics 2 Energy
+• Or to put it in Sanitized-Speak: Waste to Energy

 The market for recycled plastics is broken.
 Way too much supply, not enough demand, and an unrealistic system.
 Like using a fire-hose to water a house plant.
 There's nowhere for this material to go but the environment or to be burned.